moskovskiy82/save_vsr/missing/number.md

 # Missing Number Entities

 ## Time Delay Settings
-Our integration has: ECO Offset, Holiday Days, Away Hours, Fireplace Mins, Refresh Mins, Crowded Hours Example integration has the same PLUS additional settings:
+Our integration has: ECO Offset, Holiday Days # ⚠️ Let's remove as we removed preset, Away Hours # ⚠️ Let's removed as we removed preset, Fireplace Mins, Refresh Mins, Crowded Hours
+Example integration has the same PLUS additional settings:

 - **Filter Period** - Filter replacement interval (months)
   Register: REG_FILTER_PERIOD (7001)
   Range: 3-15 months, Step: 1
+#To copy into ours: ⚠️ False

 Note: We already have all the user mode duration settings.
 Example adds filter period.

-## Free Cooling Settings
+## Free Cooling Settings #To copy into ours: ⚠️ False for all free vooling
 Example integration has extensive free cooling configuration (we don't have):

 - **Free Cooling Outdoor Low Limit** - Minimum outdoor temp for free cooling (°C)